The Four Chaplains

 The crossing was filled with long hours of boredom and misery.
 Outside, the chilly Arctic winds and cold ocean spray coated the Dorchester's deck with ice.
 Below deck the soldiers' quarters were hot from too many bodies, crammed into too small a place, for too many days in a row.
 Finally, on February 2nd, the Dorchester was within 150 miles of Greenland.
 It would have generated a great sense of relief among the young soldiers crowded in the ship's berths, had not the welcomed news been tempered by other news of grave concern.
 One of the Dorchester's three Coast Guard escorts had received sonar readings during the day, indicating the presence of an enemy submarine in a place known as "Torpedo Junction".

 Hans Danielson, the Dorchester's captain, listened to the news with great concern.
-His cargo of human lives had been at sea for ten days, and was finally nearing its destination.
+His cargo of human lives had been at sea for ten days and was finally nearing its destination.
 If he could make it through the night, air cover would arrive with daylight to safely guide his ship home.
 The problem would be surviving the night.
 Aware of the potential for disaster, he instructed the soldiers to sleep in their clothes and life jackets just in case.
-Below deck however, it was hot and sweaty as too many bodies lay down, closely packed in the cramped quarters.
+Below deck, however, it was hot and sweaty as too many bodies lay down, closely packed in the cramped quarters.
 Many of the men, confident that tomorrow would dawn without incident, elected to sleep in their underwear.
 The life jackets were also hot and bulky, so many men set them aside as an unnecessary inconvenience.

 Outside it was another cold, windy night as the midnight hour signaled the passing of February 2nd and the beginning of a new day.
-In the distance a cold, metal arm broke the surface of the stormy seas.
+In the distance, a cold, metal arm broke the surface of the stormy seas.
 At the end of that arm, a German U-Boat (submarine) captain monitored the slowly passing troop transport.
 Shortly before one in the morning he gave the command to fire.

 A Test of Faith

-Quiet moments passed as silent death reached out for the men of the Dorchester, then the early morning was shattered by the flash of a blinding explosion and the roar of massive destruction.
-The hit had been dead on, tossing men from their cots with the force of its explosion.
+Quiet moments passed as silent death reached out for the men of the Dorchester, then the early morning hours of February 3, 1943 were shattered by the flash of a blinding explosion and the roar of massive destruction.
+The hit had been dead-on, tossing men from their cots with the force of its explosion.
 A second torpedo followed the first, instantly killing 100 men in the hull of the ship.
 Power was knocked out by the explosion in the engine room, and darkness engulfed the frightened men below deck as water rushed through gaping wounds in the Dorchester's hull.
 The ship tilted at an unnatural angle as it began to sink rapidly, and piles of clothing and life jackets were tossed about in the darkness where no one would ever find them.
 Wounded men cried out in pain, frightened survivors screamed in terror, and all groped frantically in the darkness for exits they couldn't find.
 Somewhere in that living hell, four voices of calm began to speak words of comfort, seeking to bring order to panic and bedlam.
 Slowly soldiers began to find their way to the deck of the ship, many still in their underwear, where they were confronted by the cold winds blowing down from the arctic.
 Petty Officer John J. Mahoney, reeling from the cold, headed back towards his cabin.
 "Where are you going?" a voice of calm in the sea of distressed asked?

 "To get my gloves," Mahoney replied.